 What's In This Dog Food? (image)

-Recent studies show that if peas, potatoes, and lentils are among the main ingredients in dog food, they can contribute to serious heart disease in dogs and the FDA has alerted pet food manufacturers of this issue.
+Recent studies show that if peas, legumes, potatoes, and lentils are among the main ingredients in dog food, they can contribute to serious heart disease in dogs, and the FDA has alerted pet food manufacturers of this issue.
 What do we do in the meantime?

 For the past 10 years or so, a lack of understanding about grain-free foods and pet nutrition prevailed among pet parents (thanks to pet food manufacturers?).
 In 2018, however, the FDA was alerted by veterinarians who were seeing a greater number of deaths due to canine dilated cardiomyopathy (DCM), a specific cause of heart attack in dogs.
-DCM is most common in large dogs, such as Great Danes, Boxers, Newfoundlands, Irish Wolfhounds, Saint Bernards and Doberman Pinschers, but since more and more manufactured dog foods are grain-free, the incidence of DCM in smaller breeds has increased.
+DCM is most common in large dogs, such as Great Danes, Boxers, Newfoundlands, Irish Wolfhounds, Saint Bernards and Doberman Pinschers, but as more and more manufactured dog foods became grain-free, the incidence of DCM in larger and smaller breeds has increased.

 Though the FDA has alerted pet food companies of these medical concerns, as of this writing, there have been no pet foods recalled because of the issues raised.
 The best you can do right now is:

-1) Check the percentage of animal protein in your dog's wet and dry food.
-Most pet food labels contain the percentage of protein, but do not break down the percent of protein from animal sources.
+3) Check the percentage of animal protein in your dog's wet and dry food.
+Most pet food labels contain the percentage of protein but don't break down the percent of protein from animal sources.
 If specific information is not accessible, contact the company.
 Animal protein sources should comprise at least 18 percent of the contents if your dog is a senior, between 20 and 25 percent for young to middle-aged, and 29 percent for puppies. (via)